 Adrienne Dixon, Final year Business Management and Human Resource student at NTU

-NTU and Brindis are looking forward to developing the initiative further evaluating the scheme following the feedback from the participants and Brindis is looking into ways of collaborating with other educational institutions for the benefit of their students.
+NTU and Brindis are looking forward to developing the initiative further, taking on board feedback from all stakeholders involved.
+Brindis is also keen to explore ways to collaborate with other educational institutions for the benefit of their students.

 NTU Employability are thrilled to announce that the Student Sales Academy initiative has been shortlisted for the AGCAS Building Effective Partnerships Award for Excellence.
 A huge congratulations to the team, Fred Copestake from Brindis, and the 13 other employers who supported the programme.